Written by Evi Idoghor

-I get to work with the most amazing kids on the planet who have challenged this mindset, this way of thinking.
-I have learned so much in the little time I have spent with them.
-They are all so unique in their own right and bring different qualities to the table.
-If one of them is absent from school, their absence is felt.
-They all have to be there for my day at school to feel complete.
+I once worked with some of the most amazing kids on the planet who challenged this mindset—this way of thinking.
+I pulled so much out of their well of wisdom in the little time I spent with them.
+They were all so unique in their own right and brought different qualities to the table.
+At the time, if one of them was absent from school, their absence was enormously felt.
+They all had to be there for my day at school to feel complete.

 The way they care for each other is something that is unimaginable.
-The older ones get their work done on time so they can help out the younger ones.
-They help with feeding them, copying their class notes and packing up their books when school is out for the day.
-In fact, they argue about who is going to help who out with all of them vying for the sacred position.
-There is also a set of twins in the class a girl, and a boy.
-The girl makes sure her brother gets his work done, eats his snacks and looks out for him on the playground.
-It is impressive to watch.
-These children are just between four and six years old.
+The older ones usually got their work done in time so they could help out the younger ones.
+They helped with feeding them, copying their class notes, and packing up their books when school was out for the day.
+In fact, they argued about who was going to help who out with all of them vying for the sacrosanct position.
+It was impressive to watch.

-They may be upset with each other for a second, but then it goes away immediately when someone says something funny, or a teacher intervenes, and apologies are given.
+They might be upset with their classmate for a second, but then it goes away immediately when someone says something funny, or a teacher intervenes, and apologies are given.
 In a way God wants us to adopt the mindsets of little children.
-He doesn't want us to lose our innocence as we get older, just like the children I work with, He wants us to create a bond with ourselves that cannot be broken easily.
+He doesn't want us to lose our innocence as we get older, just like the children I once worked with, He wants us to create a bond with ourselves that cannot be broken easily.

 "Let each of you look out not only for his own interests but also for the interest of others."
 (Philippians 2:4)

 People will look forward to going to work each day and will perform at their best.
-I am not even these children's peer, but yet I look forward to going to work on the days I do, just to catch a glimpse of their lives.
+I wasn't even these children's peer, however, I looked forward to going to work just to catch a glimpse of their lives.

 A little story to bring to drive my point home